rorre/blog-nextjs/posts/building-attack-defense-ctf.md

 While I try to keep this post to be as easy to digest as possible, it would benefit you most if you have known about computer networking.
 The post will also be in order of chronological time, kind of like a walkthrough.
 </Notice>

-In this post, I will use "we" and "I" interchangibly.
+> I will use "we" and "I" interchangibly.
 "We" represents me as the member of the Technical Commitee Team, whereas "I" represents my personal feeling.

 ## Beginning